silitics/sidex/www/docs/languages/rust.md

 Note that there are a few differences to Serde's own derive macros:

 - Optional fields of record types are always skipped if they are `None`.
 - A tagged representation of variant types is only generated for human-readable formats.
 To this end, the JSON `tagged` attribute is used.
-By default, variant types are adjacently tagged instead of externally tagged.
+By default, variant types are internally tagged instead of externally tagged.

 When serializing with `serde_json` the representation is the standard JSON representation.